-The only heritage asset held is Garrick Temple which is a listed building originally constructed in 1756 and restored in 1999.
+The only 'land or building' heritage asset held is Garrick Temple which is a listed building originally constructed in 1756 and restored in 1999.
 It is used as a memorial temple and therefore contributes to the history and enhances the knowledge of this region of London.